 What To Do When You Can't Afford a Vacation

 Remember that vacation is a mindset.
 If you've read my personality style series, you know that I can come across very...direct.
 I'm not trying to just be harsh.
 This is a topic I am so passionate about, and although I can write a book in a nice way, cramming it all into a blog post means I need to get to the point quickly!

 Vacation isn't just about how long you can go or how extravagant you can afford.
 It is really about the mindset of rejuvenation - how are you going to rest, recharge and connect with the ones you love?

 You can stay at home and simply plan for a day, weekend, or even longer to take time off.
 We do it for maternity leave and justify this as acceptable.
-But how many times do we let vacation days roll by without taking them, always striving to make the extra dollar?
+It seems that hospital stays and funerals are about the only justifiable exceptions to taking a day off.
+How many times do we let vacation days roll by without taking them, always striving to make the extra dollar?
 Or not utilizing them simply because we didn't plan (or budget for) anything?

 Here are some ideas to think about that are free or low-cost.
 See how you can incorporate them into your trip*:

 Ideas For When You Think You Can't Afford A Family Vacation:

 Not only is this an incredible way to give back, but it creates amazing lessons for your children and allows them to see ways to help and look beyond themselves.